 On the day of the surgery, you will be taken to the operating room, where the surgical area will be cleaned and sterilized.
 Depending on the technique chosen and your specific situation, the procedure may be performed under local, regional, or general anesthesia.

-Your surgeon will discuss these risks with you in detail and take steps to minimize them.
+Your surgeon will review specific risks and take steps to reduce complications.

 Recovery and Outlook After Carpal Tunnel Release

-Contact our carpal tunnel specialists in Marietta and Atlanta, GA, today to schedule a consultation and learn more about how we can support your recovery!
+Contact our carpal tunnel specialists to schedule a consultation and learn whether tunnel release surgery is right for you!

 Medically reviewed by